-The purpose of this section is to provide generalisations of attractor-repeller decompositions which have been introduced in \cite{McGehee_06_1,Li_07_1} for the study of Morse decompositions of set-valued dynamical systems.
-These generalisations are necessary for our purpose, because we deal with invariant sets rather than attractors, and they will be applied in \secref{sec_1} in the context of bifurcation theory.
+The purpose of this section is to provide generalisations of attractor-repeller decompositions which were introduced in \cite{McGehee_06_1,Li_07_1} for the study of Morse decompositions of set-valued dynamical systems.
+These generalisations are necessary for our purpose, because we deal with invariant sets rather than attractors, and they will be applied in \secref{sec_3} in the context of bifurcation theory.

-Fundamental for the definition of Morse decompositions are domains of attraction (of attractors), because complementary repellers are then given by the complements of these sets.
+Fundamental for the definition of Morse decompositions are domains of attraction (of attractors), because associated repellers are then identified as complements of these sets.
 For a given $\Phi$-invariant set $M$, the \emph{domain of attraction} is defined by

 If $M$ is an attractor, that is a $\Phi$-invariant set such that there exists an $\eta>0$ with

 then the complementary set $X\setminus \cA(M)$ is a $\Phi^*$-invariant set, which has the interpretation of a repeller, because all points outside of this set converge to the attractor in forward time.
 It is worth to note that this repeller is not necessarily $\Phi$-invariant (which is a difference from the classical Morse decomposition theory).